About this document This is a work in progress |

 :start

-This action results in the sliver becoming :ready eventually.
-The operation may fail (move to :failed), or move through some number of transition states.
-For example, booting a VM.
+or move through some number of transition states.
+For example, booting a VM. -

 :restart

-This action results in the sliver becoming :ready eventually.
-The operation may fail (move to :failed), or move through some number of transition states.
+or move through some number of transition states.
 During this operation, the resource may or may not remain accessible.
 Dynamic state associated with this resource may be lost by performing this operation.
-For example, re-booting a VM.
+For example, re-booting a VM. -

 :stop

-This action results in the sliver becoming :notready eventually.
-The operation may fail (move to :failed), or move through some number of transition states.
-For example, powering down a VM.
+or move through some number of transition states.
+For example, powering down a VM. -

 :update_users